-- The MSP Contractor provides customer service to all callers from any source, including, but not limited to, beneficiaries, attorneys or other beneficiary representatives, employers, insurers, providers and suppliers
+- The MSP Contractor provides customer service to all callers from any source, including, but not limited to, beneficiaries, attorneys or other beneficiary representatives, employers and insurers

 - Medicare generally uses the term Medicare Secondary Payer (or MSP) when the Medicare program is not responsible for paying a claim first

 - The MSP Contractor will use a variety of methods and programs to identify situations in which Medicare beneficiaries have other health insurance that is primary to Medicare.
 In such situations, the other health plan has the legal obligation to meet the beneficiary's health care expenses first before Medicare.